TommasoBoscardin/TommasoBoscardin.github.io/src/content/notes/RFIFeed.md

 In addition to feed notifications, the app can send a status notification that disappears after 15 minutes and, when clicked, opens the app.
 Specifically, when a manual data fetch is performed and no new feeds are found, the app notifies the user; when the local database is reset, the app alerts the user; and finally, if the background worker fails to fetch data, it sends a notification.

 Project developed for Embedded systems programming course.
-Full code here.